anas-didi95/anasdidi-dev/content/blog/_introduction-regular-expression/index.md

 tags: ["regex", "regular", "expression"]
 ---

-Regular expression or shortened as *regex* is a sequence of character to define a search pattern.
+Regular expression or shortened as **regex** is a sequence of characters to define a search pattern.

 Regex allows us to search for specific, standard textual syntax for representing patterns for matching text.